 Disclos ure Amount Units

 Direct e conomic value generated (revenue) 0.00 PhP

 Direct e conomic value distributed:

 a.
-Operating costs 2,062,772.00 PhP
+Operating costs 2,522,945.00 PhP

 b.
 Employee wages and benefits 0.00 PhP

 c.
 Payments to suppliers, other operating costs 0.00 Php

 d.
-Dividends given to stockholders and interest payments to loan 0.00 PhP
+Dividends given to stockholders and interest payments to loan providers 0.00 PhP

-providers

 e.
-Taxes given to government 19,452.00 PhP
+Taxes given to government 20,306.00 PhP

 f.
-Investments to community (e.g. donations, CSR) 15,000.00 PhP
+Investments to community (e.g. donations, CSR) 516,000.00 PhP

-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach The impact is seen on the generation of Directors, Stockholders, Management and directors have zero income due to the none operation Service Providers and committed to provide full financial of the Company.
-Government support to the Company in order to meet its working capital requirements and settle obligations as they fall due especially government liabilities.
-What are the Risk/s Identified?
-Which stakeholders are Management Approach affected?
-The risk is the continuous payments of Directors, Stockholders, The management continuously evaluate obligatory expenses such as government Service Providers and Company's financial status by liabilities, fees, etc. Government undertaking different approach such as considering to invest into potential renewable energy sources and advancing to affiliates and design collection programs.
-What are the Opportunity/ies Which stakeholders are Management Approach Identified? affected?
-The opportunity is the prompt payments Directors, Service Providers The Company commits to continuously of taxes, lease and fees such as and Government pay government and suppliers on time professional, consultancy and to maintain good relationship and avoid membership fees. penalties.
+Management Approach The impact is seen on the generation of zero income due to the none operation of the Company.
+Directors, Stockholders, Service Providers and Government Management and directors have committed to provide full financial support to the Company in order to meet its working capital requirements and settle obligations as they fall due especially government liabilities.
+Which stakeholders are affected?
+Management Approach The risk is the continuous payments of obligatory expenses such as government liabilities, fees, etc. Directors, Stockholders, Service Providers and Government The management continuously evaluate Company's financial status by undertaking different approach such as considering to invest into potential renewable energy sources and advancing to affiliates and design collection programs. • • • • • • • • • • • • • • • • • • • • Which stakeholders are affected?
+Management Approach The opportunity is the prompt payments of taxes, lease and fees such as professional, consultancy and membership fees.
+Directors, Service Providers and Government The Company commits to continuously pay government and suppliers on time to maintain good relationship and avoid penalties.

-Climate-related risks and opportunities
+Climate-related risks and opportunities2